-By Julie Mountcastle, Head Teacher & Director of Creative Arts
+By Julie Mountcastle, Head of School and Grade 2 Teacher

 Take a good look at this treehouse.
 An observer might notice that it is tilted quite dramatically, with bits of roof missing and boards akimbo.
 It needs a new board on the side to make it safe, and a whole lot of structural help.
 However, when we look with a different and positive perspective, we see that the roof is intact, and that the beam beneath the structure in the back is large and well tethered to the tree.
 The house itself seems to be built with an incredible respect for the structure that the tree has given it.
 Most importantly, the enormous branch that serves as the central support for the structure is strong and stable.
 This is a treehouse to build up, and not to break down.

 We assessed the same treehouse with two different lenses.
 You might notice that it feels better to look at the treehouse through the latter, more positive lens.
 I'm sure the treehouse builder would agree.
 This is the job of the teacher: to build.
 The analogy of the treehouse is particularly apt because the parameters of structure must be different for every tree, just as they are for every child.
 We must consider what they’re made of, what supports them, their roots, and who they really are.
 There is always something beautiful to be built.
 However, if the focus is always on what’s wrong, some of what’s inherently right will certainly be missed, or at least underdeveloped.

 We use assessment every day.
 From the moment before we cross the street to the development of goals for a long-term project, we are constantly assessing.
 If it were not for assessment, we would be unable to appreciate our accomplishments, or to measure the risk of a new venture.
 Assessment is critical, but it must be done authentically, and that can sometimes be messy.